Pest Control Guide: Bedbugs

 What do bedbugs look like?:

 Adult bed bugs are about 5mm in size, brownish-red in colour, appearing flat and oval in shape.
 However, younger unfed bedbugs can be translucent or slightly yellow (having not yet/recently fed) and can be as small as 1mm.
 Bedbugs do not go through metamorphosis, so there are no larvae, just eggs.
-This also means that although their shape, colour and size slightly change as they age, their younger versions are just more condensed version of adults.
+This also means that although their shape, colour and size slightly change as they age, their younger versions are just more condensed versions of adults.

 Signs of Bedbugs: